SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-usercustomactions-to-spfx-extensions.md

 }

 SPOCustomUI.init = function (whenReadyDoFunc) {
-    // avoid executing inside iframes (used by Sharepoint for dialogs) if (self !== top) return;
+    // avoid executing inside iframes (used by SharePoint for dialogs) if (self !== top) return;

     if (!window.jQuery) {